lazy-eggplant/vs.templ/docs/syntax.md

 ### when

 To test if the current element should be rendered, if and only if the expression is `true`.
+Basically a shorthand of a full element-based `when` to make some common cases less verbose.

 #### Examples